What Are the Most Common Types of Warehouse Accidents?

 - Spinal cord injuries

-Falls from an elevation, such as a lift or a tall commercial truck, are the most dangerous for workers.
+Our Birmingham slip and fall injury lawyers know that falls from an elevation, such as a lift or a tall commercial truck, are the most dangerous for workers.
 Slip and falls may happen in warehouses if there is water, oil, wax, grease, or debris on the floor.
 Failure to clean up spilled liquids and other hazards promptly can cause a slip and fall accident, as can inadequate warehouse safety procedures.

 Forklift/Heavy Machinery Accidents